Charlie Jane Anders

-Charlie Jane Anders (born July 24, 1969) is an American writer and commentator.
-She has written several novels, published magazines and websites, and hosted podcasts.
-In 2005, she received the Lambda Literary Award for work in the transgender category, and in 2009, the Emperor Norton Award.
-Her 2011 novelette Six Months, Three Days won the 2012 Hugo and was a finalist for the Nebula and Theodore Sturgeon Awards.
-Her 2016 novel All the Birds in the Sky was listed No. 5 on Time magazine's "Top 10 Novels" of 2016, won the 2017 Nebula Award for Best Novel, the 2017 Crawford Award, and the 2017 Locus Award for Best Fantasy Novel; it was also a finalist for the 2017 Hugo Award for Best Novel.
+Charlie Jane Anders (born July 24, 1969) is an American writer specializing in speculative fiction.
+She has written several novels as well as shorter fiction.
+Her novels, including as All the Birds in the Sky and The City in the Middle of the Night, received critical acclaim and won major literary awards including the Nebula Award for Best Novel and Locus Award for Best Science Fiction Novel.
+All three novels in her young adult trilogy Unstoppable have won the Locus Award for Best Young Adult Book.

-Biography
+Anders's fiction has received numerous literary awards, including the Crawford Award, Hugo Award, Lambda Literary Award, Locus Award, Nebula Award, and Theodore Sturgeon Award.

+Early life, education and career

-Anders was born near Storrs, Connecticut, and grew up in nearby Mansfield.
+Anders was born in a small farm town near Storrs, Connecticut on July 24, 1969 and grew up in nearby Mansfield.
 She studied English and Asian Literature at the University of Cambridge, and studied in China before moving to San Francisco in the early 2000s.
 Anders co-founded Other magazine, the "magazine of pop culture and politics for the new outcasts", with Annalee Newitz, and served as publisher during the magazine's run from 2002 to 2007.
 In 2006, she was a co-founding editor of the science fiction blog io9, a position she left in April 2016 to focus on novel writing.

-Career
+Literary career

 Anders has had science fiction published in Tor.com, Strange Horizons, and Flurb.
 Additional (non-science-fiction) literary work has been published in McSweeney's and Zyzzyva.
 Anders's work has appeared in Salon, The Wall Street Journal, Publishers Weekly, San Francisco Bay Guardian, Mother Jones, and the San Francisco Chronicle.
 She has had stories and essays in anthologies such as Sex For America: Politically Inspired Erotica, The McSweeney's Joke Book of Book Jokes, and That's Revolting!: Queer Strategies for Resisting Assimilation.

 Her first novel, Choir Boy, appeared in 2005 from Soft Skull Press; a young adult story about a boy transitioning gender in order to sing.
 In 2014, Tor Books acquired two novels from Anders.
 All the Birds in the Sky was published in 2016 and The City in the Middle of the Night was published 2019.

+In August 2025, her most recent novel Lessons in Magic and Disaster was published.

+Unstoppable trilogy

-Tor Teen acquired a young adult trilogy from Anders in 2017.
-The first novel, Victories Greater than Death, was published in 2021, and the second, Dreams Bigger than Heartbreak, in 2022.
+Tor Teen acquired Unstoppable, a young adult trilogy from Anders in 2017.
+The first novel, Victories Greater Than Death, was published in 2021, and the second, Dreams Bigger Than Heartbreak, in 2022.
+The third novel, Promises Stronger Than Darkness, was published in 2023.